10 Best Bike Helmets for Babies & Toddlers

 FULL REVIEW: Thousand Jr.

-If safety and style are equally important to you, the Thousand Jr. helmet is your perfect match.
+If safety and style are equally important to you, the Thousand Jr. helmet is a perfect match.
 And speaking of matching… Thousand offers matching kids bike bells as well as adult helmets with the same styling.
 Matchy matchy all around!

 While the retro-cool vibe is certainly the standout feature of these adorable little head buckets, the Thousand Jr. is also one of the highest-quality toddler helmets you’ll find.
 With durable straps and a rugged outer shell, the Thousand Jr. is built to last the long-haul.